cap-js/docs/guides/deployment/with-shared-db.md

 breadcrumbs:
   - Cookbook
   - Deployment
-  - Deploy to Shared DB
+  - Microservices with CAP
 synopsis: >
-  A guide on deploying SAP Cloud Application Programming Model (CAP) applications as microservices with a shared database to the SAP BTP Cloud Foundry environment.
+  A guide on deploying SAP Cloud Application Programming Model (CAP) applications as microservices to the SAP BTP Cloud Foundry environment.
 status: released
 ---

-# CAP applications with shared database
+# Microservices with CAP

 ## Scenario